What’s A Heat Recover Ventilator

-A heat-recovery ventilator (HRV) is similar to a balanced ventilation system.
+Whats a heat recovery ventilator or HRV?
+It’s similar to a balanced ventilation system.
 The main difference being it holds and re-uses the heat rather than wasting it.
-A typical unit features two fans—one to take out household air and the other to bring in fresh air.
+A typical unit features two fans, one to take out household air and the other to bring in fresh air.
 What makes an HRV unique is the heat-exchange core.
 The core transfers heat from the outgoing stream to the incoming stream.
-This works in much the same way that the radiator in your car transfers heat from the engine’s coolant to the outside air.
+This works in much the same way that the radiator in your car transfering heat from the engine’s coolant to the outside air.
 It’s composed of a series of narrow alternating passages through which incoming and outgoing air streams flow.
 As the streams move through, heat is transferred from the warm side of each passage to the cold.

 Although an HRV can be effective in the summer months.
 When it takes heat from incoming fresh air and transfer it to stale air-conditioned exhaust air.
 It’s most popular in colder climates during the winter.